-Get your kids out of the house and give them a dose of nature, physical activity, but mostly FUN at an outdoor playground.
-Our city has many to choose from in all corners, including big playgrounds in city parks and colourful ones on the beach.
-We’re sure they’ll love all the ones on our list.
+Get your kids out of the house and give them a dose of nature, physical activity, but mostly fun at an outdoor playground.
+The 852 has many to choose from no matter which part of the territory you visit, ranging from big playgrounds in city parks to colourful play areas on the beach.
+We’re sure the kiddos — and even adults ready to unleash their inner child — will love all the ones on our list.

-You could spend hours at the colourful 1000-sqm playground located in Hong Kong Park, with six levels of different play areas.
+You could spend hours at the colourful 1,000-square metre playground located in Hong Kong Park, with six levels of different play areas.
 It’s a perfect escape for children from preschool to primary age, with slides and a sandpit to romp about in.
-But the extras are what draw many families here: the tranquil Conservation Corner, with dragonflies, squirrels and a turtle pond for kids to get in touch with nature, and the Edward Youde Aviary, a lovely escape from the crowds to observe 550 birds from 70 different species.
+But the extras are what draw many families here: the tranquil Conservation Corner, with dragonflies, squirrels and a turtle pond for kids to get in touch with nature, and the Edward Youde Aviary — a lovely escape from the crowds to observe 550 birds from 70 different species.

-Bright and new, the outdoor playground in Tuen Mun Park opened last year and is the first barrier-free play space for children in Hong Kong.
-They’ve taken in mind children of all ages and abilities, with special areas for wheelchair users.
+When the outdoor playground in Tuen Mun Park opened in 2018, it was the first barrier-free play space for children in Hong Kong.
+They’ve taken into consideration children of all ages and abilities, with special areas for wheelchair users.
 Various play zones present all sorts of ways to let loose on different types of swings, spinning equipment, winding slides, a mini suspension bridge, and more.
 The innovative playground also has unique elements like a water play area with light effects and toy-like musical instruments to experiment with.

 This outdoor playground is one of the smaller ones on the list, but is not without its charms.
-It has a laid-back waterfront setting, climbing frames and play panels in bright colours, a rocking horse, swing, slide…all the usual engaging equipment.
+It has a laid-back waterfront setting, climbing frames and play panels in bright colours, a rocking horse, swings, slides — all the usual engaging equipment.
 Many parents head here when it’s time for their kids to test the pedals for the first time, as it’s a great spot for learning how to ride a bike.
-The cycling path is cushioned and enclosed, allowing them to go safely around until they’re a pro.
+The cycling path is cushioned and enclosed, allowing them to go safely around until they’re pros.

-There’s nothing better than a playground on the beach – no padding needed, just let the little ones zoom down the slides right into the sand!
-This playground features a fun climbing net and giant slide, one of the only ziplines in Hong kong and swings to suit all ages.
-Younger kids are catered for too with a toddler climbing and sliding area.
-When they’ve burned off all that energy, take them for a bite at neighbouring D’Deck for an al fresco meal with a stunning view.
+There are several playgrounds in this suburban corner of Hong Kong, but the most popular by far is the one at Tai Pak Beach, which is said to be the largest beach playground in the city.
+It has all the conveniences of a beach play area — no padding needed, just let the little ones zoom down the slides right into the sand!
+This playground features a fun climbing net and giant slide, one of the few playground ziplines in Hong Kong, and swings to suit all ages.
+Younger kids are catered for too, with a toddler climbing and sliding area.

-A 10-minute walk from the Peak tram gets you to this pleasant outdoor area with a fun playground and green lawn inviting you for a family picnic.
-But first, let them blow off some steam on three sets of equipment for all ages (toddlers to primary-aged kids).
-There’s a muti-seat swing set featuring a cradle seat for the smallest member of your family, springy rocking horses, slides and a climbing frame on a safety mat to cushion any tumbles.
+A 10-minute walk from the Peak Tram gets you to this pleasant outdoor area with a fun playground and green lawn inviting you for a family picnic.
+But first, let the kids blow off some steam on three sets of equipment for all ages (toddlers to primary-aged kids).
+There’s a multi-seat swing set featuring a cradle seat for the smallest member of your family, springy rocking horses, slides, and a climbing frame on a safety mat to cushion any tumbles.

-Tsim Sha Tsui’s Kowloon Park has two playgrounds for hours of amusement, one which will have them bring out their inner actor: Discovery Playground is set among restored fortifications, complete with a tower and cannon emplacements, so kids can engage in some imaginative role play.
-The regular children’s playground has lots to enjoy too, and worth checking out in the park surrounds are some really cools gardens like the Sculpture Garden and tranquil Chinese Garden, an ideal way for the family to wind down after a long day of play.
+Tsim Sha Tsui’s Kowloon Park has two playgrounds for hours of amusement, one of which will have children bring out their inner actor: Discovery Playground is set among restored fortifications, complete with a tower and cannon emplacements, so kids can engage in some imaginative role play.
+The regular children’s playground has lots to enjoy too, with some really cool gardens like the Sculpture Garden and tranquil Chinese Garden — an ideal way for the family to wind down after a long day of play.

 Two children’s playgrounds with a variety of multi-play equipment, rocking horses and padded space to frolic on, an incredible maze that adventurous kids can explore for hours, and views of the waterfront and mountains make a visit to Ma On Shan worth it.
 The park itself is one of the less crowded and prettiest ones in the city, with beautiful flowers and frangipani trees.